 V

 The EFRAG VSME Standard, formally adopted as EC Recommendation 2025/1710 on 30 July 2025, gives SMEs a manageable entry point into sustainability reporting.
-Instead of the 1,000+ data points in the full ESRS, it focuses on approximately 46 essential indicators across 12 disclosure requirements (B1–B12).
+Instead of the 1,000+ data points in the full ESRS, the Basic Module focuses on disclosures B1 to B11 and roughly 46 essential datapoints.

 Before You Start: Gather Your Data